-When any animal is seized, and its ownership is known to the Animal Services Officer, such animal need not be impounded, but the Officer, at his or her discretion, may return it to its owners and cite the owner of the animal to appear in court to answer to charges of violations of the provisions of this title.
+When any animal is seized, and its ownership is known to an Animal Control Officer, such animal need not be impounded, but the Officer, at his or her discretion, may return it to its owners and cite the owner of the animal to appear in court to answer to charges of violations of the provisions of this title.

-8.01.170 Removing animal from custody of Animal Services Officer or holding shelter without permission prohibited.
+8.01.170 Removing animal from custody of an Animal Control Officer or holding shelter without permission prohibited.

-No person shall remove any animals from the custody of the Animal Services Officer or from a City holding shelter or vehicle without permission from the Animal Services Officer.
+No person shall remove any animal from the custody of an Animal Control Officer or from a City holding shelter or vehicle without permission from an Animal Control Officer.
 Violation of this provision constitutes a misdemeanor.

-8.01.0180 Violation
+8.01.180 Violation.

-Violations of this Title shall be enforced pursuant to the provisions of Chapter 1.04 of the Elk Grove Municipal Code.
+Violations of this title shall be enforced pursuant to the provisions of EGMC Chapter 1.04.